Helping students achieve their best

 The guidance department and the entire faculty are available for educational, vocational, or personal counselling, as well as for general information.

 Students are not assigned a set teacher advisor – we prefer to enable each student to make an appointment with a member of the faculty of their choice to discuss any issue.

 Some areas in which students will find our faculty and guidance department most helpful are peer relationships, university selection, adult relationships, testing and interpretation, school achievement, high school curriculum, course selection and vocational/occupational planning.

-The goal of the Guidance Department is to help students succeed at Toronto Prep School and prepare for post-secondary education.
+The goal of the guidance department is to help students succeed and prepare themselves for post-secondary education.
 To accomplish this, it provides personal, informative and technical resources so each student can develop a successful and relevant plan.

-The Guidance Department curriculum includes a number of activities and services such as:
+- The guidance department curriculum includes several activities and services such as:

 How can a student arrange to see a guidance counsellor?

 Students are encouraged to meet with a guidance counsellor whenever they have questions about their education or if they have any personal or social problems that they wish to discuss.
 Students can make an appointment or simply drop in.